mrtillman/counter-culture.auth/README.md

   "AppSecret": "the internet? is that thing still around?"
 ```

-> The `AppSecret` must be at least 32 characters long
+> Note that the `AppSecret` must be at least 32 characters long

 ### Database Setup

-To prime your MySQL instance, run the script found at `Infrastructure/securedb.create.sql`.
+To prime your MySQL instance, execute `Infrastructure/securedb.create.sql`.
 Once that's done, create a [standard connection string](https://www.connectionstrings.com/mysql-connector-net-mysqlconnection/standard) to the `secure` database.
 This is your `DefaultMySQLConnection`.
 Set this value in `appsettings.json` under `ConnectionStrings`:

 ```sh
 "ConnectionStrings": {